dgraph-io/dgraph-docs/content/installation/kubernetes/monitoring-cluster.md

 i3.large instances on AWS to test Dgraph.

-You can create a Kubernetes `StorageClass` object to provision a specific type of storage volume which you can then attach to your Dgraph pods.
+You can create a Kubernetes `StorageClass` object to provision a specific type of storage volume which you can then attach to your Dgraph Pods.
 You can set up your cluster with local SSDs by using [Local Persistent Volumes](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/).
 This Kubernetes feature is in beta at the time of this writing (Kubernetes